piangpimc/dsba-job-db/README.md

 ## 🚀 Contribute

 This project is free and open to all DSBA students.
 Have an idea for improvement?
-Submit a feature request or drop a suggestion in the feedback form on the site.
+Submit a feature request!

 Let’s make job hunting a little less lonely and a lot more effective.